TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/020 The auth context.md

 Sometimes you wish to display things to the user about their credentials, or based on their credentials.

-When inside a <AuthorizeView> in the view part of a page, we get access to the `context`, a variable containing this information about the logged in user.
+When inside an `<AuthorizeView>` in the view part of a page, we get access to the `context`, a variable containing this information about the logged in user.
 It was mentioned before.

 Let's create a page, which displays a user's Claims.